Trump heads to Michigan amid Woodward book fallout

 At the same time, Trump’s campaign has resumed an aggressive campaign schedule, despite growing resistance from local leaders who have expressed alarm at his insistence on holding large-scale rallies during a pandemic.

-While the rallies so far have been held in open-air airport hangars, they have been drawing thousands of supporters, despite local restrictions.
+While the rallies so far have been held in airport hangars open to the air, they have been drawing thousands of supporters despite local restrictions.
 And the majority of attendees have refused to wear masks, even when mandates are in place.

 Trump has characterized the rallies as “peaceful protests” and White House Press Secretary Kayleigh McEnany said attendees were exercising their First Amendment rights.

-This week, Nevada pulled the plug on rallies set for Las Vegas, citing the state’s ban on gatherings of more than 50 people, drawing fury from Trump’s campaign.
+This week, Nevada pulled the plug on rallies set for this weekend, citing the state’s ban on gatherings of more than 50 people, drawing fury from Trump’s campaign.

 “Outrageous!” tweeted Adam Laxalt, Trump’s Nevada campaign co-chair.
-“This is unprecedented – to cancel an incumbent President’s campaign stop inside 60 days of a major contested election in a swing state.
+“This is unprecedented – to cancel an incumbent president’s campaign stop inside 60 days of a major contested election in a swing state.
 This isn’t over!”

 In Michigan, Gov. Whitmer did not try to scuttle the rally, but warned that such events “threaten all that sacrifice that we’ve made.”